Leadership

 Competitive salaries and benefits are important for retaining nursing staff.
 If nurses believe they aren’t adequately compensated for their efforts, they may look for opportunities elsewhere.

-Staff shortages can exacerbate workloads, leading to stress, burnout and increased turnover.
+Workforce shortages are nothing new, but they can exacerbate workloads, leading to stress, burnout and increased turnover.

 Besides internal factors like dissatisfaction or burnout, sometimes external opportunities are a factor.
 Attractive openings in other facilities, especially those offering higher salaries or better working conditions, can entice nurses to leave their existing positions.
 And many healthcare professionals can’t — or don’t want to — work full time or as an employee.
 More and more want to work on their own terms.